Children of the World Reading Room at Esperanza

 IMPORTANT NOTICE REGARDING PROJECT-BASED VOUCHER (PBV) PROGRAM ASSISTANCE

-Under ordinary circumstances, participants in project-based voucher units are able to request conversion to tenant-based assistance after occupying a PBV unit for at least one year if a voucher is available.
-We have determined that we currently do not have tenant-based vouchers available, and do not know when this situation will change.
-If a current PBV participant wishes to move at some point in the future, the family must submit a written request to be issued a tenant-based voucher and will be placed on a waiting list by date and time of request.
-(Currently, the person who receives requests to move is Ellen Green.)
-The housing authority will issue vouchers to qualified PBV families on this waiting list as they become available.
+Under ordinary circumstances, participants in project-based voucher units (PBV) are able to request conversion to tenant-based assistance after occupying a PBV unit for at least one year if a voucher is available.
+If a current PBV participant wishes to move as or after they complete their initial 12-month lease period, the family must submit a written request to be issued a tenant-based voucher (TBV) at least sixty (60) days before they wish to move.
+Once this conversion is approved in writing, the family would follow all regular move procedures, including providing at least 30 days written notice to the current property owner/manager.
+Currently, the person who receives requests to convert from PBV to TBV in order to move is Ellen Green.

 PROJECT-BASED VOUCHER WAITING